cristivalea/root-cause-analysis/docs/06-reasoning-and-execution.md

 Phoenix, because it explains how the answer was reached, but it does not go into the RCA record.
 The record keeps only the structured conclusions.

+Looking for what argues against a hypothesis is asked as its own step, not left to good intentions.
+For every hypothesis the agent goes back through the evidence ledger and looks for the facts that do not fit: a change that happened after the first symptom, a similar past incident that had a different cause, a log pattern that also appears on days without an incident.
+What it finds goes into the contradicting evidence, and the confidence rules lower the level because of it.
+An empty list is allowed, but it has to be the result of looking.

 The agent must produce **at least two hypotheses**, or state clearly why only one is possible.
 This is a rule against the most common mistake in a real investigation, which is stopping at the first explanation that sounds reasonable.